If you’re excited about gaining hands-on work experience with Seed in a developing or emerging economy, you’ve come to the right place.

 - Your record of academic and professional accomplishments

-- Your demonstrated ability to work both collaboratively and independently in a cross-cultural context
+- Your ability to work both collaboratively and independently in a cross-cultural context

-- Your interest in gaining work experience in a developing economy
+- Your interest in gaining work experience in an emerging economy

-- Your skill set with regard to the needs of potential host companies in Africa
+- Your skill set with regard to the needs of potential host companies.

 All finalists will be interviewed by Seed staff.
 If you are selected, Seed staff will meet with you to coordinate all logistical and programmatic details of your internship.

-- Answers to three essay questions (300 words or less per essay)
+- Answer three short essay questions (150 words or less per essay)

-- What challenges do you anticipate encountering while serving as an intern, and how would you overcome them?
+- What challenges do you anticipate encountering while living and working in a developing economy setting and how would you go about overcoming them?

 - Complete pre-departure forms and obtain valid travel documents, such as a passport and visa.

-- Prepare a detailed project work plan in conjunction with your supervisor.
+- Prepare a project work plan in conjunction with your supervisor.